stepleton/cameo/aphid/selector/PROTOCOL.md

 This block provides read-only access to disk images of the Selector program that are kept separate from hard drive image data stored on a Cameo/Aphid hard drive emulator.
 It is impossible for any Apple connected to a Cameo/Aphid device to alter or damage these disk images.

-Additionally, one particular read to this block will
+Additionally, one particular read of this block will replace the `profile.image` file that Cameo/Aphid uses on power-on with an image that contains the Selector program.
+This facility makes it easier to recover from accidentally overwriting the Selector, which is not all that difficult to do by accident.
+For details on practical ways to invoke this recovery procedure by hand, refer to the [appropriate section of the Selector manual]( MANUAL.md#oops-i-damaged-or-deleted-the-selector).

 Operations: